SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 \subsection{Overview}

-Building upon the motivations discussed above, we present \alias, an advanced methodological framework for robust multi-task learning across varied robots.
+Building upon the motivations discussed above, we present \alias, an advanced methodological framework for robust multi-task learning across various robots.
 This dynamic approach leverages the cooperation of skill learning at the higher level and a conditional diffusion model at the lower level.
 An overall framework is illustrated in Fig.~\ref{fig:main_frame}.
-Notably, as we utilize language-based representations for abstracted skills, we make task execution based on diffusion interpretable and understandable to humans.
+Notably, we leverage language-grounded representations to abstract skills, thereby rendering the execution of tasks through our diffusion policy both interpretable and comprehensible to humans.

-\alias is designed to only require visual and language input for operation, without the need for explicit agent state information or predefined skill libraries.
-By abstracting complex tasks into skills (sub-goals), \alias enables the diffusion model to work in concert with these sub-goals, ensuring adaptability and flexibility.
-This unique fusion enables the underlying planner to function consistently across different tasks, with only changes occurring in the inverse dynamic model, offering an unprecedented approach to task learning.